rcls/stellatron/solids/stellatron.md

 is hollow with pieces connected by corners, making it fairly unprintable.
 Here, we fill in enough to make it printable.

-If still requires dodecahedral assembly.
-Print twelve copies of the piece.
+It requires dodecahedral assembly.
+Print twelve copies of the piece and follow the instructions above re dodecahedral assembly.

 Needs infill.
-Slice with a raft, as the contact area to the print bed is a bit small.
+Slice with a raft or brim, as the contact area to the print bed is a bit small.
 Has a stand.

 47 – Five Tetrahedra
 --------------------